 Field Description Community Name Defines advanced SNMP community name (limited to 20 alphanumeric characters).
 View Name Defines the group of MIB objects that a remote SNMP manager is allowed to access on the switch.
 Access Rights Defines the access rights of the community.
 The possible field values are: Read Only - Management access is restricted to read only, and changes cannot be made to the community.
 Read Write - Management access is read/write and changes can be made to the device configuration, but not to the community.

-- 2. Define the Community Name, and View Name, Access Right fields. - 3.
-Click Apply .
-The SNMP Community Table is defined, and the device is updated.
+2. Define the Community Name, and View Name, Access Right fields.

 To delete a SNMP Community Table Page List entry: